wfjvdham/python-course/07_io/README.md

 - Use a `Connection` object for the connection with the database.
 - Use a `Cursor` object for manipulating the database and retrieve the results.

+## with

+The `with` keyword in python is a more compact way to put frequently used operations in a try..finally loop.
+It uses the `__enter__` and `__exit__` methods on the object that is used.
+These methods are implemented for the File object and for the different database connectors.
+No try..finally is needed,  the `__exit__` function is always called to do the cleaning up.
+See more details [here](http://effbot.org/zone/python-with-statement.htm) and an example in the TRYME file.